Peter-Walsh/Calculator/README.md

 Please note that ">" indicates that the program is waiting for user input.
 The console should appear to be blank, awaiting input from the user.
 For instructions on how to use the calculator, please see the tutorial bellow.

 # Tutorial
 This is going to be a brief tutorial on how to use the program and what kind of inputs and functions it can handle.
+Please note that the tutorial is a work in progress.

 ### Exiting the Program
 The calculator supports two simple commands, one of which is the "\exit" command used to exit the progrom.